[UPDATED SEPTEMBER 2023]

-- Claws and teeth – Cats will rarely use their claws whilst play-fighting and if biting, this shouldn’t cause injury or inflict pain.
+- Claws and teeth – Cats will rarely use their claws whilst play-fighting, and any biting shouldn’t cause injury or inflict pain.
 If the fight looks more violent than this, it is likely to be genuine and a cause for concern.

-If you do recognise your kitty exhibiting a willingness to fight with other cats, it’s worth addressing this sooner rather than later to avoid more problems down the line.
-YuCALM Cat supports calm behaviour with active natural ingredients like L-Theanine to assist the production of calming compounds in the brain.
-B vitamins work in tandem to support healthy brain function. and reduce cat anxiety.
+If you do recognise your kitty exhibiting a willingness to fight with other cats, it’s worth addressing this sooner rather than later, to avoid more problems down the line.
+This might involve separating your cat from other, combative, felines, as well as consulting with your vet.

 Is your cat agitated meeting new people?
 Don’t ignore your cat’s anxiety.

 Even the most confident of cats can be phased by a new human around the house.
-Whether this be a temporary visitor or a new arrival who’s here to stay, it’s important that your cat is calm enough to recognise that their territory is not under siege.
+Whether the ‘interloper’ is a temporary visitor or a new arrival who’s here to stay, it's important to support your cat with any feelings of stress they might have.
 It’s worth considering the following tips to reduce your cat’s anxiety when meeting someone new: